Suphikoira/lieblocker/README.md

 ## Privacy & Security

-- All processing happens locally in your browser
 - API keys are stored locally and never shared
 - No user data is collected or transmitted
 - Analysis results can be stored in Supabase (optional) or cached locally
-- Supabase integration is optional and user-controlled

 ## Technical Details